welch-lab/SquiggleNet/README.md

 ## Inference
-Use a pertained model (two are available in the models folder, you could also use your own pertained model) to make inference on fast5 files.
+Use a pretained model (two are available in the models folder, you could also use your own pretained model) to make inference on fast5 files.

 Options:
 ```python